MuckRock/maternal-mortality/README.md

 1. Michigan, Minnesota and North Carolina provided exhaustive death certificate data encompassing all deaths in a given time period, regardless of whether the death had been reviewed by a medical examiner or coroner or occurred in an inpatient or outpatient setting.
 2. Data from these states included either pregnancy checkbox information or underlying and multiple, or immediate, cause of death codes, allowing for further analysis on the number of pregnancy-related and pregnancy-associated deaths.

-As a result, similar death certificate data from New Mexico, which is exhaustive but does not include pregnancy checkbox information nor underlying and multiple cause of death codes, proved insufficient for our analyses.
+As a result, similar death certificate data from a state like New Mexico, which is exhaustive but does not include pregnancy checkbox information nor underlying and multiple cause of death codes, proved insufficient for our analyses.

-Other datasets from major metro areas, including Chicago’s Cook County and California’s San Francisco, San Diego and Los Angeles counties, only include deaths reviewed or certified by medical examiners or affiliated entities, making a complete analysis of maternal deaths in a given jurisdiction impossible.
+Other datasets from major metro areas, including Chicago’s Cook County and California’s Los Angeles, San Diego and San Francisco counties, only include deaths reviewed or certified by medical examiners or affiliated entities, making a complete analysis of maternal deaths in a given jurisdiction impossible.

+The original sources of the state data are as follows:

+•	Michigan Department of Health and Human Services, Division for Vital Records and Health Statistics

+•	Minnesota Department of Health, Office of Vital Records

+•	North Carolina Department of Health and Human Services, Division of Public Health, State Center for Health Statistics

 ### Why MuckRock redacted and excluded identifying information from this release

-We chose to remove most personally-identifying information, or PII, from these records in order to protect the privacy of decedents, next of kin, certifiers and funeral homes while still preserving the fields that can shed light on the demographic profiles of those that have died, including race, ethnicity, age, resident county, death year, manner of death and specific causes of death.
+We chose to remove most personally-identifying information, or PII, from these records in order to protect the privacy of decedents, next of kin, certifiers and funeral homes while still preserving the fields that help explain the demographic profiles of those that have died, including race, ethnicity, age, resident county, death year, manner of death and specific causes of death.

 Despite these redactions, it is possible to search for public obituaries using the provided data and, in some cases, find the identity of those that have died.
 This is true with any death certificate data available for public inspection and release and, in its raw form, this data is a public record, according to state statutes.